ogguo/Estimation-function-for-2-state-volatility-HMM/README.md

 - downloads daily prices with `yfinance` and keeps the first 180 trading days
-- builds an annualized rolling realized volatility series (standard deviation of log returns over a 10-day window, scaled by sqrt(252))
+- builds an annualized rolling realized volatility series (standard deviation of log returns over a 10 day window, scaled by sqrt(252))
-- fits a two-state Gaussian HMM to that series, refitting under 30 different seeds and keeping the highest-likelihood fit
+- fits a two-state Gaussian HMM to that series, refitting under 30 different seeds and keeping the highest likelihood fit
 - labels the state with the higher mean as the high-volatility one, so the two regimes mean the same thing across listings
 - computes the transition matrix, expected regime durations, the stationary and empirical share of high-volatility days, and the smoothed probability of the high-volatility state on each date
-- fits a single-Gaussian benchmark and compares the two by AIC and BIC
+- fits a single Gaussian benchmark and compares the two by AIC and BIC

 It returns those quantities as a dictionary and writes a two-panel figure, `<TICKER>_hmm.png`: the volatility series with high-volatility periods shaded,